Higher education in Saskatchewan: First Nations and Métis students

 "[i]f the province were to fund post-secondary education institutions on a per capita basis, then First Nations and Métis institutions, who serve 13.5% of the population should receive approximately $75 million per annum.
 Instead they receive in the neighbourhood of $7 million per annum from the province."

 Given the demographic imperatives and the long-standing commitments to strengthen Aboriginal education in the province, it is difficult to comprehend why McCall recommends: "In the short to medium term, a dialogue must begin among the provincial government, the federal government and Aboriginal people around financial supports for Aboriginal people wanting to enter and complete post-secondary education".
 Surely we are far beyond ‘beginning a dialogue, particularly since Aboriginal post secondary education institutions have existed in the province since the 1970s.
 One of the main issues is to recommend increase funding for the teachers education program and other technical and university programs.

-While some of this discrepancy is addressed in the 2008-09 Budget (see Finance, below), it remains to be seen how well Saskatchewan’s new government will do in terms of increasing access to post-secondary for First Nations and Métis students.
+While some of this discrepancy is addressed in the 2008-09 Budget (see Finance, below), it remains to be seen how well Saskatchewan's new government will do in terms of increasing access to post-secondary for First Nations and Métis students.

 A November 2011 report "Bridging the Aboriginal Education Gap in Saskatchewan" by Eric Howe suggests that the province could experience an economic boom if the Aboriginal population were better educated.
 Increasing the level of education in this population, the report argues, would better position Aboriginal people to enter the workforce.

 One of the main goals The Ministry of Advanced Education Plan of 2015-16 is to increase participation and completion of higher education for all especially for the First Nations and Metis people by designing and delivering effective financial supports for current and future students through the Canada-Saskatchewan Integrated Student Loan, Saskatchewan Student bursaries, grants and scholarships.
-Non financial support plans include seamless credit transfer between the province post-secondary institutions, increase student accessibility to open education resources, focus on the underrepresented groups on post-secondary attainment and increase enrollment and retaining the people of Aboriginal descent.
+Non financial support plans include seamless credit transfer between the province post-secondary institutions, increase student accessibility to open education resources, focus on the underrepresented groups on post-secondary attainment and increase enrolment and retaining the people of Aboriginal descent.